Vimy Militaria

 First World War Medals

-Gallantry Groups and Singles
+Gallantry and Meritorious Service Groups and Singles

 Three.
 Military Medal (GV), British War Medal 1914-20 and Victory Medal.
 MM named 2015 PTE.
 F. HIGGINS.
 CAN: A.M.C., and pair named with same number, name, initials but unit C.A.M.C.
 Fred Higgins was born in Montreal, Quebec on 23 April 1896.
 An automotive repairman in civilian life, he joined No. 6 Canadian Field Ambulance of the Canadian Expeditionary Force on 21 November 1914, serving with this unit in France.
 He was awarded the Military Medal on 1 September 1918 in 2nd Canadian Division Orders, the award being gazetted in London Gazette 31142 of 24 January 1919.
 Swing mounted as worn, with ribbon for 1914-15 Star as well, which is unfortunately missing.